 The Mid-American Association for Behavior Analysis seeks to recognize individuals who have made significant contributions to the science of behavior analysis through their research, teaching, and or professional service.

 See below for nomination and award selection information.

-Beginning in November of each year, the Award committee, composed of the three previous past presidents of MABA will solicit award nominations by (a) posting advertisements on the MABA website and related social media pages, (b) by email to the MABA executive board, and (c) by email to the current MABA membership.
-Nominations may be made by any current MABA member and will be considered through January.
+Beginning with the annual conference, the Award committee, composed of the three previous past presidents of MABA will solicit award nominations by (a) posting advertisements on the MABA website and related social media pages, (b) by email to the MABA executive board, and (c) by email to the current MABA membership.
+Nominations may be made by any current MABA member and will be considered through January 1st.
 Nominations should consist of a brief synopsis of nominee’s notable accomplishments and contributions to the basic, applied, translational, and/or conceptual analysis of behavior.

 The award committee will review nominations and make a recommendation to the executive board for an awardee.
 Candidates will be considered based upon cumulative accomplishments, with consideration of significant recent contributions, and a history of exemplary presentations at MABA and other conventions; preference will be given to those nominees with professional appointments in the Mid-Western United States.
 In order to receive the award, recipients must commit to presenting at the upcoming MABA convention.

 Dr. Leonard Green, Washington University in St. Louis